CorinaMurg/book-delivery/README.md

 5. **Responsive Design**: I used Grid layout to create a responsive design.

-6. **CSS Modules**: I like to use local scoping for CSS styles to ensure that styles do not interfere with other components.
+6. **CSS Modules**: I used local scoping for CSS styles to ensure that styles do not interfere with other components.
 This way the code is also more maintainable and organized.

 7. **BEM Naming Convention**: With my latest projects, I've been converting to the BEM naming convention for CSS classes because it promotes better readability and maintainability of the code.